Richard-wv/stress_sighting_hypothesis/README.md

 ---

 >### **H2: Years with higher total stress severity scores are associated with a greater number of UFO sightings.**

+**Why Alex cares:** This would help Alex identify whether particularly intense years of societal stress correlate with spikes in sightings, offering potential lead angles for investigative features.

 **Validation Approach:**